Wildlife & Animals – Tarangire NP

 Philip is the author of the Bradt guidebook to Tanzania.

-Tarangire is outstanding seasonally for wildlife.
-In the Dry season, the Tarangire River is a magnet for migratory animals such as wildebeest, zebra, common eland, hartebeest, gazelle, buffalo and elephant – of which there are more than you can imagine.
-Lion are quite easily spotted at this time, as well.
+From July to November the Tarangire River is a magnet for migratory animals such as wildebeest, zebra, eland, Coke’s hartebeest, gazelle, buffalo and elephant – of which there are more than you can imagine.
+Lions are quite easily spotted at this time, as well.

 Abundant